ZacconeAlessio/NALD_atomistic/README.md

 The high-frequency plateau and resonant peaks of the modulus are used to calibrate the damping parameter.

-Following the methodology of:

-V. Vaibhav, T. W. Sirk, and A. Zaccone,
-*Time-Scale Bridging in Atomistic Simulations of Epoxy Polymer Mechanics Using Nonaffine Deformation Theory*,
-*Macromolecules* (2024),

-the friction parameter was estimated (for the particular epoxy polymer glass studied therein) as:
+Following the methodology of Vaibhav et al. [1], the friction parameter $\nu$ was estimated (for the particular epoxy polymer glass studied therein) as:

 ```math
 \nu = 5.6 \times 10^{13} \ \mathrm{kg \ s^{-1}}
 ```

-The precise value of the friction parameter depends on the atomistic model, force field, temperature, and simulation protocol.
+The precise value of the friction parameter depends on the atomistic model, force field, temperature, and undeformed simulation protocol.

-In practice, \( \nu \) is calibrated by matching the NALD prediction of the viscoelastic modulus with nonequilibrium molecular dynamics oscillatory shear calculations in the high-frequency regime.
+In practice, $\nu$ is calibrated by matching the NALD calculation of $G'$ with nonequilibrium MD oscillatory shear calculations in the high-frequency regime where nonequilibrium MD is trustworthy.

 ---